Podcast Promotion

 15. Cut that YouTube video into clips

-If you repurpose a full episode into a video, why not go back and create shorter 1-3 minute soundbite worthy clips.
+If you repurpose a full episode into a video, why not go back and create shorter 1-3 minute soundbite worthy video clips.
 You’ll captivate the viewers who consume longer videos and those that prefer to share shorter clips.

 New viewers can easily consume these videos, get a sense of what your show is about, and decide to listen to your other videos.
 YouTube’s algorithm will also suggest your other clips, making it easy for users to watch more of your content.